shamess/jQuery-Table-of-Contents-Plugin/README.markdown

 This is an array of tags which you'd like to be considered as new sections of your content.
 If your content starts at a 'h2', you may want to redefine this without the h1.

-    list_type (default: ul)
+    list_type (default: 'ul')

 What should the list type of the table be?
 Depends on how you want to present the table.

-    exclude (default: $())
+    exclude (default: [])

 A list of DOM elements, or a jQuery collection, of elements you want to ignore whilst creating the table.

     empty (default: true)

-Should the list be emptied before the table is created, or should the table be appeneded?
+Should the div that the will hold the Table of Contents be emptied before adding the content?